vasveena/amazon-emr-ttt-workshop/docs/day2/hudi/exercise.md

 ![Hudi - 2](images/hudi-2.png)

 Alternatively, you can run the following commands from the leader node of your EMR cluster.
-Replace "youraccountID" with your event engine AWS account ID.
 We will be using this schema AVRO file to run compaction on Merge-On-Read tables.

 ```
 sudo su hadoop
 cd ~

+accountID=$(aws sts get-caller-identity --query "Account" --output text)
 curl -o schema.avsc https://raw.githubusercontent.com/vasveena/amazon-emr-ttt-workshop/main/files/schema/schema.avsc

-aws s3 cp schema.avsc s3://mrworkshop-youraccountID-dayone/schema/schema.avsc
+aws s3 cp schema.avsc s3://mrworkshop-$accountID-dayone/schema/schema.avsc

 ```

 Run the blocks of the notebook "apache-hudi-on-amazon-emr-datasource-pyspark-demo.ipynb".
-Replace "youraccountID" in the S3 paths within the notebook with your AWS event engine account ID.

 ### Apache Hudi with SparkSQL DMLs
 From EMR 6.5.0, you can write Hudi datasets using simple SQL statements.
 Let's look at an example.

 From the EMR Studio workspace Jupyterlab session, go to workshop-repo -> files -> notebook -> apache-hudi-on-amazon-emr-dml.ipynb.
 Run all the blocks of this notebook.
-Replace "youraccountID" in the S3 paths within the notebook with your AWS event engine account ID.

 Detailed instructions are within the notebook.